-Non-profits play a vital role in Summer Camp Music Festival by bringing real-world issues or causes to light in a place where thousands of people congregate for a 3-4 day period.
-As a non-profit, you are helping to cultivate an experience for festival attendees to learn, grow collective consciousness and take action on an issue or cause.
+Non-profits play a vital role in Summer Camp Music Festival by bringing real-world issues or causes to light in a place where thousands of people congregate for a 3-4-day period.
+As a non-profit, you are helping to cultivate an experience for festival attendees to learn, grow collective consciousness and act on an issue or cause.
 It is also vital that you, as the non-profit, create ways to help someone get excited or engaged in your mission or cause in that fleeting instant they pass by your non-profit booth.
 By doing so, you are getting the value you wanted from being at SCMF- getting people involved in your mission or cause.

 You might be asking – well how can I do this?
 What are the best ways?
 There is no cookie-cutter answer for how to engage festival attendees in your mission/booth, but here are some questions to get the juices flowing:

-• What is/are my goal(s) at Summer Camp Music Festival? (signatures, newsletter sign-ups, booth visits, etc.)
+• What is/are my goal(s) at Summer Camp Music Festival?
+(Signatures, newsletter sign-ups, booth visits, etc.)

 • How will I achieve these goals?
-How can I get someone engaged and chatting at my booth? (activity, game, outreach, etc.)
+How can I get someone engaged and chatting at my booth?
+(Activity, game, outreach, etc.)

 • What would make me excited to visit this booth or talk about this mission/cause?